-6.22 Fradley is not rich in landscape areas of recognised value but this does not mean that the community of Fradley does not appreciate the value of the landscape that it has.
+- 6.21 Fradley is not set within any landscape areas of recognised value but this does not mean that the community of Fradley does not appreciate the value of the landscape that it has.
 Whilst much of the undeveloped land around Fradley village and Fradley South has been well-established for farming, there are examples of small-scale features which are particularly distinct within this landscape.
 These include mature trees and hedgerows.
-With such a flat topography, these features are particularly visible within the wider landscape.
+Other prominent features are the numerous water courses and their floodplains which meander through the landscape. - 6.22 In addition there are a number of heritage assets which form part of the landscape, reflecting its history over time back as far as the Neolithic period.
+These include prehistoric cropmarks, the Roman road, ridge and furrow, the infrastructure of the canal and the RAF base.
+With such a flat topography, all of these features are particularly visible within the wider landscape and contribute to its quality.